jonpugh/atlas-help/guides/continuous-integration.html.md

 	  	SCRIPT
 	end

-Once the tests pass in your CI tool, pass the application slug back to Atlas:
+Once the tests pass in your CI tool, pass the application slug back to Atlas using the [Atlas Upload CLI](https://github.com/hashicorp/atlas-upload-cli):

-	$ atlas app path
+	$ atlas-upload app path

 "App" is the name of the application to upload to within Atlas.
+For example, "hashicorp/bar".
 If path is a directory, it will be compressed (gzip tar) and uploaded in its entirety.
 The root of the archive will be the path.
 For clarity: if you upload the "foo/" directory, then the file "foo/version" will be